m4r35/centos7-box/README.md

 vagrant up
 ```
-> All `vagrant` commands needs to be run from the directory where Vagrant file is located.
+> All `vagrant` commands should to be run from the directory where `Vagrant` file is located.

 ### Additional Configuration ###